SyneRBI/xnat-interfile/README.md

 ```

 ## Hints
-- If you make changes to interfile.xsd and add new parameters then it is best to delete *interfile_itfScanData_details.vm* and let gradle recreate it.
+- If you make changes to stir.xsd and add new parameters then it is best to delete *stir_petLmScanData_details.vm* and let gradle recreate it.
 Copy it then from the folder *xnat-generated* back.